Looking for cribs? We review those here.

-Here are our Top 5 crib mattresses for 2016!
+Here are the best crib mattresses for 2017!

 1. Colgate Eco Classica III Dual Firmness with Organic Cotton Cover. (about $200) This U.S. made mattress is from one of the best companies in the crib mattress market.
 Colgate has been making crib mattresses since 1955, and they are a name you can trust for high quality and minimal compromise.
 This is one of their eco-friendlier mattresses, with a certified organic cover (not vinyl), and very low VOC emissions that conform to CertiPUR-US standards.
 It is a foam core, with one firm infant side and one softer toddler side.
 In our tests, we found that it seems to be very well constructed, with a soft high quality cotton cover, a very firm infant side, a moderately soft toddler side, and it had no bad odors.
 We prefer a toddler side that is not too soft since we want to maintain support during sleep and make it easier for toddlers to change positions during the night.
 It was also very lightweight, mostly because it's a foam core, which made it very easy to pull in/out of the crib for sheet and pad changes.
 It also has squared edges, fitting snugly into standard crib without gaps, a nice 6" thickness, and it has excellent reviews for longevity.
 This is a fantastic crib mattress, but you will pay a bit extra for the quality and eco-friendliness.
 Cons?
 This is not a fully organic mattress (see #2 for that).